-"The mission of our Faculty important today than ever"
+"The mission of our Faculty remains more important today than ever"

-In North America today we find ourselves facing a confounding contradiction: the awareness of the importance of physical activity to our overall health and well-being has never been higher, and yet the crisis of physical inactivity persists - indeed, it grows remains more yet the crisis of physical mactivity persists - indeed, it grows - year over year.
+today we find ourselves facing a confounding contradiction: the awareness of the importance of physical activity to our overall health and well-being has never been higher, and yet the crisis of physical inactivity persists - indeed, it grows - year over year.
 Moreover, the research is unequivocal: those who participate in physical activity and sport programs are likely to reap huge benefits for their health and well-being, and for our students those benefits extend to their academic experience, their social networks and their leadership skills.

 The mission of our Faculty, therefore, remains more important today than ever given what we now know about the personal health and well-being benefits of healthy active living, and the costs of physical inactivity to our collective health and our health care system.
 We aim to develop, advance and disseminate knowledge about physical activity, health and their interactions through education, research, leadership and the provision of opportunity.
 Areas of study cover the spectrum of physical activity, including exercise, play, sport, dance and physical inactivity.
 We draw upon all of the major sources of knowledge in the academy: the physical and life sciences, the social sciences and the humanities.
-This framework has been our raison d'être since the creation of the Faculty in 1998, and this new academic plan confirms that we will remain grounded in this mission.
+This framework has been our raison dêtre since the creation of the Faculty in 1998, and this new academic plan confirms that we will remain grounded in this mission.

-This academic plan clearly identifies major strategic goals and operational initiatives that we believe are key to fulfilling that mission: guided by a vision of achieving international recognition for excellence in all our endeavours - research, teaching and practice - to such an extent that we inspire our nation to achieve higher levels of engagement in healthy physical activity and
+This academic plan clearly identifies major strategic goals and operational initiatives that we believe are key to fulfilling that mission: guided by a vision of achieving international recognition for excellence in all our endeavours - research, teaching and practice - to such an extent that we inspire our nation to achieve higher levels of engagement in healthy physical activity and sports.